looplab/eventhorizon/README.md

 ### 2015-01-14

+Removed the reflection based dispatcher, the code was worse performing and harder to test.
+There was also a bit too much magic going on.
+If you would like it back open an issue for further discussion.

 Renamed Repository to ReadRepository to better adhere to CQRS standards and to free the name to a Aggregate/Saga repository in development.